cybercoded/sub4data-web/README.md

     Fix any issues that may occur with dependencies
     > npm audit fix --force

-1. Start the client side server
+1. Start the client-side server
     > npm start